• Sign In

 Understanding IUCN Classifications

-• Near Threatened (NT) – Species that are close to qualifying for a threatened category if current trends persist.
+• Near Threatened (NT): close to qualifying as threatened

-• Vulnerable (VU) – Species facing a high risk of extinction in the wild.
+• Vulnerable (VU): high risk of extinction in the wild

-• Endangered (EN) – Species facing a very high risk of extinction in the wild.
+• Endangered (EN): very high risk of extinction in the wild

-• Critically Endangered (CR) – Species at an extremely high risk of extinction; urgent conservation action is needed.
+• Critically Endangered (CR): extremely high risk; urgent action needed

 Copiapoa slowly dying once retreating fog oases deprive them of vital moisture